 Cathy Gilman, Bloodwise Chief Executive said: “The girls have had the most incredible journey since that very first calendar back in 1999, and I'm thrilled for them and their loved ones that their astonishing story will continue to be shared through this musical, and that the memory of John will continue to live on and inspire for many years to come.
-The musical raised over £60,000, which is great news for blood cancer patients.”
+The Leeds and Manchester shows raised a huge amount of money, which is great news for blood cancer patients.”

 The Calendar Girls film

 "It is truly a wonderful film....The film-makers captured the heart and soul of the calendar and even after all this time it still touches all who see it."
 Angela Baker - Miss February